-In the grand tradition of academic research, computer vision scientists wanted to find a way to steal this concept wholesale for use in image categorization and retrieval.
+Computer vision scientists copied these concept for use in image categorization and retrieval.
 The problem, however, lay in finding a way of turning an image into a thousand words.
 Thus, the concept of the visual word was born.
 What is a visual word?